 Therefore, if you struggle with passwords, you should consider using an encryption private key to encrypt your files rather than a password.
 This means you only have to remember one password to protect your private key.
 Make sure it is a secure one.

 If you want to send someone an encrypted file, then I recommend encrypting the file using your private key and their public key.
-When decrypting the file, if you know that the sender's public key belongs to the sender, then you can be sure that the encrypted file was sent from them.
+When decrypting the file, if the recipient knows that the sender's public key belongs to the sender, then they can be sure that the encrypted file was sent from them.

 Alternatively, you can encrypt files with a password and share that password using an end-to-end encrypted messaging app like Signal or Element.
 This is easier for sharing files with multiple recipients.
 However, be sure to regularly change passwords.